Find a Registered Dental Hygienist

 Related signs and symptoms

-• Although the specific reason Bell’s palsy occurs isn’t clear, a recent viral syndrome and/or upper respiratory tract infection is common.
-Viruses that have been linked to Bell’s palsy include the common cold sore virus (Herpes simplex); chickenpox and shingles (Herpes zoster); mononucleosis (Epstein-Barr); cytomegalovirus; adenovirus; rubella; mumps; influenza (especially influenza B); and hand-foot-and-mouth disease (coxsackie virus).
+• Although the specific reason(s) Bell’s palsy occurs isn’t clear, a history of a recent viral syndrome and/or upper respiratory tract infection is common.
+Viruses and viral conditions that have been linked to Bell’s palsy include: the common cold sore virus (Herpes simplex); chickenpox and shingles (Herpes zoster); mononucleosis (Epstein-Barr virus); cytomegalovirus; adenovirus; rubella; mumps; influenza (especially influenza B); and hand-foot-and-mouth disease (coxsackie virus).
 Regardless of underlying cause, the facial nerve swells and becomes inflamed, causing pressure within the Fallopian canal of the skull.
-Facial palsy has also been associated with headaches, chronic middle ear infection, high blood pressure, diabetes, sarcoidosis, tumours, Lyme disease, and trauma such as skull fracture or facial injury.
+Facial palsy may be associated with headaches, chronic middle ear infection, high blood pressure, diabetes, sarcoidosis, radiation exposure, Lyme disease, and certain vaccines.

 References and sources of more detailed information